 This is a 6 credit course: 2 credit hours of classroom once a week for 2 hours; and 4 credit hours of clinic work twice a week for 8 hours each day.

 There is a specific application procedure:

-For pre-registration approval for the Criminal Law Clinic, students must submit their application to Ms. Peg Trombly, Debevoise Hall, 2nd floor, ELC and Clinical Programs reception area.
+For pre-registration approval for the Criminal Law Clinic, students must submit their application to Dean Margaret Barry, South Royalton Legal Clinic, 190 Chelsea Street, South Royalton (same building as the book store).
 Application criteria are as follows:

 1. Students must have taken either Constitutional Criminal Procedure or Criminal Practice and Procedure

 2. Students must have taken Evidence;

 3. Preference will be given to those who have already taken Trial Practice;

 4. Students can state their practicum preference, i.e., prosecution, defense, or appellate, with the understanding that they may not get their preference;

 5. Students must include a statement of interest, a resume, and a writing sample;

 The application deadline for spring 2013 is now closed.